Educators Blog

-The Women Huckster’s Petition is an early attempt for women to gain economic and social recognition in the markets of Philadelphia.
-The petition sought redress through the political process; this tradition will be followed by other groups trying to gain suffrage rights and ultimately equality.
+The Women Hucksters' Petition is an early attempt for poor working women to gain economic and social recognition in the markets of Philadelphia.
+The petition sought redress through the political process; this tradition would be followed by other groups trying to gain voting rights and, ultimately, full equality.

-The National Woman Suffrage Association's Constitution clarifies the aims and membership requirements women must fulfill in order to join.
-The Constitution demands state and national voting rights for women, as well as the organizational leadership of President Susan B. Anthony and the Vice Presidents, like, Lucretia Mott.
+The Constitution of the National Woman Suffrage Association clarifies the aims and membership requirements women must fulfill in order to join.
+The Constitution demands state and national voting rights for women, as well as the organizational leadership of its president, Susan B. Anthony, and vice presidents such as Lucretia Mott.

 After carefully reading the three documents, students should have an understanding of the constant conflict these organizations encountered in their struggle for equality.